 In addition to the antidiabetic effect, this plant possesses antioxidant potential that may be used for therapeutic purposes.

-Studies showed water extracts of Vassourinha showed dose-dependent inhibition of indomethacin-induced gastric damage in rats validating its use in traditional medicine as an antacid and anti-ulcer agent.
+Studies shows that water extracts of Vassourinha showed dose-dependent inhibition of indomethacin-induced gastric damage in rats, validating its use in traditional medicine as an antacid and anti-ulcer agent.

 Significant decrease was detected in blood glucose with significantly increased plasma insulin level with use of aqueous extract of Scoparia in STZ-induced diabetic rats.
-Other results showed its insulin secretagogue activity and protection against STZ-mediated cytotoxicity.
-The glucose lowering effect was associated with potentiation of insulin release from the pancreatic islet.
+Other results showed its insulin secretagogue activity and protection against STZ-mediated cytotoxicity (being toxic to cells).
+The glucose lowering effect was associated with potentiating of insulin release from the pancreatic islet.

-Effect of an aqueous extract of Vassourinha on blood glucose, plasma insulin and some polyol pathway enzymes in experimental rat diabetes: Study showed it was effective in attenuating hyperglycemia in rats, possibly due to the decreased influx of glucoxe into the polyol pathway with increased activities of antioxidant enzymes and plasma insulin and decreased activity of sorbitol dehydrogenase.
-Study showed the aqueous extract exhibited antihyperglycemic effect by attenuating biochemical alterations in streptozotocin-induced diabetic rats.
+Effect of an aqueous extract of this plant on blood glucose, plasma insulin and some polyol pathway enzymes in experimental rat diabetes: Study showed it was effective in attenuating hyperglycemia in rats, possibly due to the decreased influx of glucoxe into the polyol pathway with increased activities of antioxidant enzymes and plasma insulin and decreased activity of sorbitol dehydrogenase.
+Studies also showed the aqueous extract exhibited antihyperglycemic effect by attenuating biochemical alterations in streptozotocin-induced diabetic rats.

-For more information on Vassourinha, go to the "MEDICINE FROM NATURE" page.
+For more information on Vassourinha, go to the Scoparia dulcis page.

 Properties / Actions